timspro/coding-challenge/README.md

 The example query returns the number of rows in the database, which should be 880 (one less than number of lines in CSV).

+I assumed that song title, artist name, breakout name, and metrics uniquely identified a row in the CSV file to prevent duplicates.

+For simplicity, I added everything to one table.
+Songs could have been one table and then metrics another.

 ## api

 In `api` directory, run: